 Help to get you started

 To help you out with all this and get you started, I have made for you a printable template to create your own checklist to set up your own cleaning schedule.
 It’s called “My Cleaning Schedule”.
-You can find it in the Resource Library.
-Don’t have the key yet?
-Fill in the form below and I’ll send you the key asap.

 This is sometimes very difficult.
 Especially when you get home from work or other responsibilities and you need to get started on cleaning your home.
 I get that you don’t want to do it.
 That it is a necessary evil.
 But what you really don’t want is to live in a filthy home, right?